Register here for our next free live webinar, LARC for the Medically Complicated Patient, on Wednesday December 14th, 2016 from 3:00-4:00 PM ET.

 AMA PRA Category 1 Credit(s)™

-The American College of Obstetricians and Gynecologists designates this enduring material for a maximum of 1 AMA PRA Category 1 Credits™.
+The American College of Obstetricians and Gynecologists designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 College Cognate Credit(s)

-The American College of Obstetricians and Gynecologists designates this enduring material for a maximum of 1 Category 1 College Cognate Credit.
+The American College of Obstetricians and Gynecologists designates this live activity for a maximum of 1 Category 1 College Cognate Credit.
 The College has a reciprocity agreement with the AMA that allows AMA PRA Category 1 Credits™ to be equivalent to College Cognate Credits.